MA Open Meeting Law & Conflict of Interest Law

 Public Hearings Versus Public Meetings and the Right to Speak

 In Massachusetts, as in other states, the operation of appointed and elected boards is generally conducted at a “public meeting,” also called an “open meeting.”
 Under the Massachusetts Open Meeting Law (MGL 30A 11 1/2), the public has the right to attend public meetings and observe the government board, but the public does not have the right to speak or participate at public meetings.
 This principal has been affirmed by the US Supreme Court.
 Some public meetings, or portions of public meetings, may be advertised as “public hearings” (hear from the public) whereby statue, law, regulation, convention, or the board’s agenda, allows for public input.
 When there is a public hearing, participation by the public is governed by rules or procedures established by the board prior to holding the hearing.
-Massachusetts residents may find informative this public meeting freedom of speech fact sheet prepared by the Town of Atkinson, NH.
+Massachusetts residents may find informative this New Hampshire public meeting freedom of speech fact sheet.

 To illustrate these points, Massachusetts Conservation Commission hold meetings in accordance with state Wetlands Protection Act regulations 310 CMR 10.0.
 A nuance of the state wetland regulations is that one type of commission decision called “Requests for Determination of Applicability” are required to be decided at a public meeting [10.05 (2) (b)], but permit applications, like a “Notice of Intent” must be decided at a public hearing [10.05 (5)(a)].
 In practice, most Conservation Commissions allow the applicant to speak, and sometimes abutters or even the public when deciding a “Request for Determination” because they feel it is their town’s interest.
 In general, if a board is holding just a “public meeting,” they may still have the latitude to allow public comment during a public meeting if they feel it is in the best interest of the town or board, and is done in accordance to their rules of order and meeting policies in allowing exceptions.